Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 All of those medical problems make a big difference.
 The average life span is only about 6-8 years.
 If you still have not picked your new Bernese Mountain Dog, try to find a breeder who focuses on longevity.

 When you do bring your puppy home, pick out a great name!

-Swiss Boys Names That Make Good Names For Your Dog
+Swiss Boys Names That Would Be Good for Your Dog

 The most popular names in the German areas of Switzerland are: